Simulation of in-ice cosmic ray air shower induced particle cascades: Cosmic-ray air showers

 Figure~\ref{fig:longit_profile_part} shows the longitudinal profile of the cascade.
 Here it can be seen that at \SI{2.4}{\km} altitude the high-energy particle cascade hits the surface close to its shower maximum.
-Looking at the number of particles we see that at this point the shower is heavily dominated by gamma radiation, electrons and positrons.
-However, when investigating the energy distribution within the shower we see that the muonic and hadronic component cannot be ignored when studying the propagation of the particle shower into ice.
+Looking at the number of particles we find that at this point the shower is heavily dominated by gamma rays, electrons and positrons.
+However, we see that the muonic and hadronic components still carry a significant fraction of the total shower energy.
+The muons will penetrate the ice sheet, while the hadrons will interact with the medium, feeding the electromagnetic part of the particle shower through $\pi_0$ decay.
+We do not expect these two components to play a major role in the development of the in-ice cascade, but for completeness we will include them in the simulations described below.

 A more detailed look into the energy distribution of the main components of the cascade is shown in Figure~\ref{fig:mean_kinE_dr}.
 Here we show the average energy per particle in radial bins of the order of $\Delta r = \SI{0.1}{\m}$ at an an altitude of \SI{2.4}{\km}.
 The horizontal line at \SI{80}{\MeV} indicates the critical energy above which electromagnetic particles are expected to shower, meaning that particles with energies above the critical energy on average will be able to interact, after which pair-production will take place, while at energies below this threshold the ionization losses become dominant and the cascade dies out.
-We see that electrons, positrons and gamma-rays with energies above the critical energy are located close to the shower axis.
+We see that electrons, positrons and gamma rays with energies above the critical energy are located close to the shower axis.
 The shower particles located at meter distances and more from the shower axis will vanish within a single radiation length after the cascade enters the ice.
 The development of the in-ice particle cascade will essentially be determined by the high-energy particles located within ten(s) of cm from the core.
 Interestingly, the in-ice propagation of the cosmic-ray-induced cascade can therefore be expected to perfectly mimic the tail of a high-energy neutrino-induced particle cascade in ice.